How do you measure the size of a sofa?

 These seats accommodate one person and do not have a backrest, in other words, a backless sofa.
 It’s called a bag, or a bean bag, when the furniture doesn’t have a frame.

-Speaking of style, how do I choose a sofa fabric?
+How do I choose a sofa fabric?

 Natural materials such as cotton, linen and wool offer strong durability.
 They’re tightly knit, have a variety of patterns and are hypoallergenic.